markmac99/weather/apis_services/getbresserwu/README.md

 ## Indoor sensors
 This programme collects the *indoor* sensors data from Weather Underground via their API and publishes it to MQTT.
 These data are not otherwise published by the unit.

-## Outdoor sensors
-You can also intercept the data via *rtl_433*, which can read the *outdoor* sensors and publish their values to MQTT.
-So i have *rtl_433* running on a Pi to publish the external data, and this programme listening to Weather Underground to read back the other data and publish it.

 ## Openhab
 The programme also publishes some data to my OpenHAB installation, via OpenHAB's cloud API gateway.